-- 1.1 This part of SHTM 2030 covers the specification, purchase and installation of the various types of washer-disinfectors (WDs) used in hospitals, laboratories and other healthcare facilities. - 1.2 Terminology used in washing and disinfection has long been inconsistent and this has often led to ambiguities.
-This SHTM introduces a set of terms which it is hoped will provide workers in this field with a standard vocabulary consistent with EU Standards which are to be introduced in the near future.
-The glossary contains defined terms referred to in this part of SHTM 2030. - 1.3 Full references for all the documents referred to in this volume and for selected documents providing additional information of which the reader should be aware are listed at the end of this document.
+- 1.1 This part of SHTM 2030 covers the specification, purchase and installation of the various types of washer-disinfectors (WDs) used in hospitals, laboratories and other healthcare facilities. - Terminology used in washing and disinfection has long been inconsistent and this has often led to ambiguities.
+This SHTM introduces a set of terms which, it is hoped, will provide workers in the field with a vocabulary that will be consistent with the European Union (EU) standards that are to be introduced in the near future.
+The glossary provides a definition of terms referred to in this part of SHTM 2030. - 1.3 Full references for all the documents referred to in this volume and for selected documents providing additional information of which the reader should be aware are listed at the end of this part.